 Android endpoint security suites usually include a number of other features, which can help IT admins determine if additional software is needed or not.
 These features can be divided into ones that look very familiar to desktop managers, and ones that are unique to the mobile environment.

 A very common feature in endpoint security suites, for both desktop and mobile, is web filtering.
-This blocks or alerts users who are trying to browse webpages that have web-based malware, phishing or are out-of-policy for the enterprise.
-IT managers who think they are particularly susceptible to credential theft attacks might find web filtering a compelling reason to say “yes” to installing anti-virus to improve mobile device security.
+This blocks or alerts users who are trying to browse webpages that have web-based malware or phishing, or are out-of-policy for the enterprise.
+IT managers who think they are particularly susceptible to credential theft attacks might find web filtering a compelling reason to say “yes” to installing antivirus to improve mobile device security.

-IT managers who have not chosen to implement a full-fledged MDM or EMM product may be able to get additional security by installing mobile anti-virus.
-Enhanced device monitoring provided by the enterprise console is another reason to consider an anti-virus suite.
-Unfortunately, the reverse isn’t true: just because a full MDM or EMM is installed, doesn’t mean that anti-malware is superfluous.
+IT managers who have not chosen to implement a full-fledged MDM or EMM product may be able to get additional security by installing mobile antivirus.
+Enhanced device monitoring provided by the enterprise console is another reason to consider an antivirus suite.
+Unfortunately, the reverse isn’t true: Just because a full MDM or EMM is installed, that doesn’t mean that antimalware is superfluous.

 Evaluating Mobile-Specific Features